Lake Monster Mysteries Solved! The Ultimate Tome On Revealing the Truth About These Mysterious Creatures

 The Classic Skeptic Work on an Equally Classic Unexplained Phenomenon

-Any serious reader interested in applied scientific research, legitimate investigative journalism and a bit of personal introspection is not likely to look for such things in a book about the Loch Ness Monster.
-While it would make sense to skip a book covering the subject of mysterious lake monsters when your predilections are geared towards the serious and not escapism and diversions, ignoring Lake Monster Mysteries: Investigating the World's Most Elusive Creatures by Benjamin Radford and Joe Nickell would be a mistake.
-The subject matter may be a little obtuse, the book is a lot of fun and an incredible learning experience.
+Any serious reader interested in applied scientific research, legitimate investigative journalism, and a bit of personal introspection is not likely to look for such things in a book about the Loch Ness Monster.
+It would make sense to skip a book covering the subject of mysterious lake monsters when your predilections are geared towards the serious and not escapism and diversions.
+However, ignoring Lake Monster Mysteries: Investigating the World's Most Elusive Creatures by Benjamin Radford and Joe Nickell would be a mistake.
+The subject matter may be a little obtuse, but the book is a lot of fun and an incredible learning experience.

 A Serious Study from a Unique Angle

-It could be said this book is a serious study of a topic few take serious and, quite honestly, some take way too seriously.
+It could be said this unique book is a serious study of a topic few take seriously and, quite honestly, some take way too seriously.

 At first glance, Lake Monsters Mysteries looks like many of the other dozens of ''mysterious monsters evading discovery'' books published over the years.
-This book does not adhere to the same conventions of mysterious creature books as it is not a collection of second hand reports claiming mysterious sea serpents and long surviving dinosaurs absolutely do exist.
+This book does not adhere to the same conventions of mysterious creature books.
+It is not a collection of secondhand reports claiming mysterious sea serpents and long-surviving dinosaurs do exist.
 It is an intelligent look at the legends that have permeated about these monsters from a scientific perspective.
-For those wondering about these mysterious creatures, a lot of the mystery is dispelled in this book.
+For those wondering about these mysterious creatures, much of the "mystery" ends up dispelled in this book.
 The work even sheds light on why myths about lake monsters survive even though a serious critical examination of the legends reveals, well, it is extremely doubtful any such creatures exist.
-They do make for a lot of fun tales though.
+They do make for a lot of fun tales, though.

 It has been a long time as the public has been learning about the existence of lake monsters in the USA and Canada for well over a century.

 The Legacy of the Monster Fad of the 1970s